How to Install an Electronic Dimmer Switch

 Connect the remaining black wire, which is the hot wire.
 The hot wire provides power to the circuit and runs from the switch to the source of electrical power in your panel.

-If there is pre-cut insulation on the dimmer lead for the blue wire, remove it so you expose about 5/8 inch of wire.
+If there is pre-cut insulation on the wire, remove it so you expose about 5/8 inch of wire.

 Now that the wires are connected, test the operation of the dimmer.
 Start by turning the power back on at the electrical service panel.